 Using a glue-in repair kit is quick and easy, but you must follow the manufacturer’s instructions.
 To be sure you purchase the right kind of repair kit, take a rough drawing or photo of the bottom of your toilet tank and flush valve to the store.

 4) Installing A New Flush Valve

 Flush valves are held to the tank by one large jam nut on the bottom of the tank.
 Installing a new flush valve usually requires removing the toilet tank from the bowl, which can be complicated.
-However, wall mounted tanks may not need to be removed.
+Although wall-mounted tanks may not need to be removed.
 Still, since the procedure can be slightly tricky, availing Boston plumbing services (if that is where you live) might be the right way to go.
 Having a professional do the work for you might decrease the chances of the problem occurring again lower.

-If the toilet tank must be removed, for which you need to turn the water off completely, flush the toilet and hold the trip lever down to evacuate most of the tank water.
+In some cases, the toilet tank must be removed, for which you need to turn the water off completely, flush the toilet and hold the trip lever down to evacuate most of the tank water.
 Use a sponge to remove the remaining water.
 Disconnect the tank’s inlet fitting from the water supply.
 If the flexible riser tube is damaged, replace it.